leodido/traffico/README.txt

     traffico
         traffico is a CLI tool that can be used to load and unload the programs.
-        You can choose an interface and choose wether the program will be loaded in "INGRESS" or "EGRESS".
+        You can choose an interface and choose whether the program will be loaded in "INGRESS" or "EGRESS".

         Example usage: